eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 ---
 layout: post
-title: Operating System Internals
+title: Operating system internals
 excerpt_separator: <!--more-->
 ---

-Since I spend a lot of time using computers, I feel morally obligated to learn about how they work.
+I spend a lot of time using computers, but I'm frankly still scared of what goes on beneath the covers.
-These are notes from following along with the <a class="txt-link" href="http://pages.cs.wisc.edu/~remzi/OSTEP/">Operating Systems: Three Easy Pieces</a> book offered by Computer Science professors at the University of Wisconsin-Madison
+To change that, I am following along with the free <a class="txt-link" href="http://pages.cs.wisc.edu/~remzi/OSTEP/">Operating Systems: Three Easy Pieces</a> book offered by Computer Science professors at the University of Wisconsin-Madison

 <!--more-->